aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 `cmd+/`

+### Run\Debug configuration shortcuts

+`ctrl+opt+d`

+select the debug configuration you want to run using up/down arrow keys and hit enter

+- Popup the run configurations context menu

+`ctrl+opt+r`

+select the run configuration you want to run using up/down arrow keys and hit enter

+- Rerun the last debug configuration

+`ctrl+d`

+> will run the last debug configuration that was run using `ctrl+opt+d`

+- Rerun the last run configuration

+`ctrl+r`

+> will run the last run configuration that was run using `ctrl+opt+r`

 ## Closing pop ups opened by keyboard shortcuts

 You can use the escape key to close any settings dialog, search box or pop up window opened by a keyboard shortcut